- Home /

 What is a workers compensation stress claim?

-Workplace conflict with your manager or another colleague;
+Workplace conflict such as with a colleague or your manager

 Generally speaking, there are some vital factors to making a workers compensation stress claim: